axoflow/axosyslog-core-docs/content/docs/chapter-destinations/configuring-destinations-kafka-c/reference-destination-kafka-c/_index.md

 | Type:    | integer in msec |
 | Default: | 1000            |

-*Description:* When syslog-ng reloads, the Kafka client will also reload.
-The flush-timeout-on-reload() option specifies the number of milliseconds syslog-ng waits for the Kafka client to send the unsent messages.
-The unsent messages will be retained in syslog-ng's own queue and syslog-ng will continue sending them after reload.
+*Description:* When `syslog-ng` reloads, the Kafka client will also reload.
+The `flush-timeout-on-reload()` option specifies the number of milliseconds `syslog-ng` waits for the Kafka client to send the unsent messages.
+The unsent messages will be retained in `syslog-ng`'s own queue and `syslog-ng` will continue sending them after reload.
 This works without disk-buffering, too.